Artmann/fuzzy-comparison/README.md

 }
 ```

-You can adjust how sensitive the comparison is by adjusting the `threshold`.
+You can adjust how sensitive the comparison is by adjusting the `threshold` which has a default value of 2.

 ```js
 import compare from 'fuzzy-comparison';